 To sum this all up

 That is a lot to remember when you’re planning a landscape painting!
-I think if you remember these three basic tips: one point perspective, atmospheric perspective and the rule of thirds, then you can create a successful landscape painting.
+I think if you remember these three basic tips: one point perspective, atmospheric perspective and the rule of thirds, then you can create a successful landscape painting composition.

-Next I am going to guide you through the steps of how to paint this paintings step by step!
+Next I am going to guide you through the steps of how to paint this painting step by step!

 Enjoy and happy painting!